philxan/WalkingBass/README.md

 **Non Roots %**
 This is only relevant if _Use non-root patterns_ is selected.
 It is the percentage chance that a pattern that does not being root is selected for use.
 0% means that non-root patterns will never be used.
 100% means that non-root patterns will _always_ be used.

+If you have any comments or suggestions for further improvements, please don't hesitate to contact me.

+Phil Kan (pitdadphil@gmail.com)
+September, 2022.